![]() | Fantasy Football 101: How to Smack-Trash Talk |

 There is also the middle case where half the league is actively posting and the other isn't.
 When that happened in one of my leagues I had people in the league approach me (I was the commish) and say I should get rid of so-and-so because, "he never says anything."
 I felt the same way...who wants to post when there is a guy in the league who never posts?
 You start to wonder if he's just shy or if you might have said something to offend him.
 In any event you feel like you're being spied on.

-So back to the Bloody Pulp reaction.
+So back to the "Bloody Pulp" reaction.
 He was insulted and so how should I respond?
-This is a work league after all and even though I didn't intend to insult him maybe I should say 'sorry'.
+This is a work league after all and, even though I didn't intend to insult him, maybe I should say 'sorry'.
 NOT!
 I'M GOING TO INSULT HIM SOME MORE!!!
 Moreover, now that I know he's the sensitive type, I'm going to pick on him a lot!
 If Bloody gets offended by a silly little 'up yours' then it will be easy to push his 'outraged' buttons.
-Nothing generates more forum traffic than some guy trying to convince the league that they should all be outraged at another guy.
-BTDT--it is very funny to everyone except the outragee.
+Nothing generates more forum traffic than a funny smackdown--those threads go on and on.

 Back to Bloody, a whiney post like that will be easy to poke fun at so it's time to smack back!
-Bloody Pulp is a rookie and so doesn't really understand that smack talk is all tounge-in-cheek, i.e., he's seriously upset.
+Bloody Pulp is a rookie and so doesn't really understand that smack talk is all tounge-in-cheek, i.e., he's seriously annoyed.
 He didn't understand that when I signed-off my prior post (not shown here) using 'Up Yours' that it was just smack.
 Bloody was offended and that's why he starts his post with a reference to 'up yours'.

 If you actually take offense to anything that your smacker says--you've just opened yourself up for another smack!
 Bloody is *really* upset--that's not fake outrage.
 BTW, fake outrage is fun to do in smack, e.g, I'm shocked...shocked that you said 'up yours'!.

+It's great when you're smacking someone who doesn't understand trash talk, like Bloody, because they take every insult personally--they don't see the Smackdicators.
 Like I mentioned earlier, I'm not a professional comedian, but I do OK in this post and bottom line -- things stay fun.
 So, without further ado, here is my response.

 Well since you're all a bunch of rookies then let me be the first to say